musselmanth/viewing_party_lite/README.md

 <img src="app/assets/images/readme-admin.png" width="500px">

-- API consumption is done in an organized and scalable way using servies, facades, and POROs.
+- API consumption is done in an organized and scalable way using services, facades, and POROs.

 ## Future Goals